rsta2/circle/README.md

 Xbox 360 is a trademark of the Microsoft group of companies.

-(c) 2017 Nintendo.
 Nintendo Switch is a trademark of Nintendo.